wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 1. For each ESG metric, users can upload supporting evidence files
 2. Users select the reporting period for each evidence file
-3. All evidence is initially created as standalone (no submission association)
+3. All evidence is initially created as standalone (no submission association) with `intended_metric` set.
-4. When a form is completed or when batch submitting metrics, evidence files are automatically attached to the appropriate submissions based on the period
+4. When a form is completed or when batch submitting metrics, evidence files are automatically attached to the appropriate submissions based on the period (using the logic in `data_management.services.evidence.attach_evidence_to_submissions`).

 ### Evidence Attachment Architecture